farisnceit/farisnceit/README.md

-# Hi there, I'm Faris 👋
+# Hi there, I'm Fariz 👋

 I'm a **Lead Front-End Developer** with a passion for crafting seamless, engaging user experiences and building impactful, scalable projects.
 Welcome to my GitHub profile!
 Here, you'll find a collection of my work, experiments, and contributions to the tech community.